MehmetMHY/ibm-pingmaster-converter/README.md

 8) Finally, after finishing all the steps, enjoy your IBM PingMaster!

-★If there are any errors/issues with this tutorial, please write about in the issue section for this repository.
+★ If there are any errors/issues with this tutorial, please write about in the issue section for this repository.
 I am new to all this stuff so I most likly made a mistake somewhere.

 # Useful links:
--Here is a good keycap testing website: http://keyboardchecker.com/
+- Here is a good keycap testing website: http://keyboardchecker.com/

--Here is a good YouTube tutorial for making the converter, but I am not a fan of how the Hex file was uploaded in this tutorial.
+- Here is a good YouTube tutorial for making the converter, but I am not a fan of how the Hex file was uploaded in this tutorial.
 But it is good for learning how to wire everything: https://www.youtube.com/watch?v=lIQO2AhBs8Q
 *There is also a Discord link provided by the description in this video.
 This Discord is useful for specific question if you have any.*

--Here is a good YouTube tutorial, for using QMK ToolBox that might be useful and the GitHub link for QMK ToolBox: https://www.youtube.com/watch?v=VR53Wo9Z960 https://github.com/qmk/qmk_toolbox
+- Here is a good YouTube tutorial, for using QMK ToolBox that might be useful and the GitHub link for QMK ToolBox: https://www.youtube.com/watch?v=VR53Wo9Z960 https://github.com/qmk/qmk_toolbox

--Here is a guide by SparkFun for how to reset the Pro Micro Board: https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/troubleshooting-and-faq
+- Here is a guide by SparkFun for how to reset the Pro Micro Board: https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/troubleshooting-and-faq

--Here is the link to the TMK Keymap Editor for the IBM PingMaster layout: http://www.tmk-kbd.com/tmk_keyboard/editor/unimap/?ibm4704_usb_rev1_alps
+- Here is the link to the TMK Keymap Editor for the IBM PingMaster layout: http://www.tmk-kbd.com/tmk_keyboard/editor/unimap/?ibm4704_usb_rev1_alps

--Here is the eBay Seller that I bought the IBM PingMaster from during the Spring of 2019: https://www.ebay.com/itm/IBM-Chinese-Lettering-Keyboard-Typing-102-Keyboard-Letter-Type-Model-6113442-NIB-/381019318430
+- Here is the eBay Seller that I bought the IBM PingMaster from during the Spring of 2019: https://www.ebay.com/itm/IBM-Chinese-Lettering-Keyboard-Typing-102-Keyboard-Letter-Type-Model-6113442-NIB-/381019318430

--Some good keyboard dicussion groups and keyboard contact creaters:
+- Some good keyboard dicussion groups and keyboard contact creaters:
    *Dicussion:*
 https://geekhack.org/index.php?PHPSESSID=lqmg2ap4h7trgpdsgm9stlh10jf7i58d& , https://www.reddit.com/r/MechanicalKeyboards/ ,
    *YouTube:*
 https://www.youtube.com/user/Chyrosran22 , https://www.youtube.com/channel/UCllGwtW6scxAjM28fIgEozg , https://www.youtube.com/user/FeelgHoodMusic